Debating Truth: Debate-driven Claim Verification with Multiple Large Language Model Agents: Experiments

-\hhr{For training, we use the train split of AVeriTeC with with 3,068 claims: 2148 for D-SFT and 920 for D-DPO.
-For evaluation, we use its development split, which includes 500 claims.\footnote{\hhr{The golden evidence and ground-truth labels for the test split of AVeriTeC are not publicly accessible.
-The evaluation data is unseen during training to prevent any potential bias.}}}
+For training, we use the train split of the AVeriTeC dataset (3,068 claims).
+For evaluation, we use its development split (500 claims), which remains unseen during training to mitigate bias.\footnote{We exclude the AVeriTeC test split because its golden evidence and ground-truth labels are not publicly available.}